fernandorpalvarez/corpus-lectura-facil/web_scrapping/web_sources/discapnet/readme.txt

-Due to the complex structure of the pages in the web site I decided to download the pdfs manually.
+Due to the complex structure of the pages in the website I decided to download the pdfs manually.